spencertipping/phi/dev/concatenative.md

 memory layouts and proper data structures -- at the very least, arrays.
 And phi does indeed support this as a layer on top of conses.

-Data type encoding is managed by optimization parsers, in particular a very flexible parser that forms identities between lists and strings.
+Data type encoding is managed by optimization parsers, which choose alternatives depending on various characteristics of backends.

 ### Quick example: array of ints
 Semantically, int arrays support the following operations:

 - _internal:_ `gc_trace`: do nothing
+- _internal:_ `gc_notify_move`: do nothing
 - _internal:_ `size`: return `n * sizeof(int)`
 - `new(n)`: create a new array
 - `get(i)`